snic-nsc/cvechecker/README.md

 # Python 2.7 support

-- Release v1.13-p2 (p2 branch) of cvechecker is intended to be the last release for Python 2.7; active development will now only continue for Python 3.
+- Release v1.13-p2 (p2 branch) of `CVEChecker` is intended to be the last release for Python 2.7; active development will now only continue for Python 3.
 - Functionality-wise, release v1.13 (for python3) is exactly the same as release v1.13-p2 (for python2); for later tags, check the commit messages.

 # Configuration and Deployment

 - CVE checker uses National Vulnerability Database (NVD) vulnerability feeds (json) and Redhat cvemap.xml as sources to build the vulnerability store.
-- There are two configuration files that determine the behavior of the `cvechecker` program; `nvdchannels.conf` and `cvechecker.conf` files.
+- There are two configuration files that determine the behavior of the `CVEChecker` program; `nvdchannels.conf` and `cvechecker.conf` files.
-- Execute firstuse.sh prior to first run; this sets up an empty vulnerability store json file, an empty file into which checksums of downloaded files would be stored, and it sets up the `nvdchannels.conf` file, using the `nvdchannels.conf.tmpl` as the starting point.
+- Execute `firstuse.sh` prior to first run; this sets up an empty vulnerability store json file, an empty file into which checksums of downloaded files would be stored, and it sets up the `nvdchannels.conf` file, using the `nvdchannels.conf.tmpl` as the starting point.
 - Inspect the nvdchannels.conf file to add/remove any more feeds from NVD, and ensure that the entry for`CVE-Modified.json` appears at the bottom of the file, i.e. as the last entry.
-- Copy the `cvechecker.conf.template` file as `cvechecker.conf`, and change the values mentioned there, to whatever is appropriate for your setup, with correct values for sender and recipient addresses, and email server details.
+- Copy the `cvechecker.conf.template` file as `cvechecker.conf`, and change the values mentioned there, to whatever is appropriate for your setup, with correct values.
+Email sender and recipient information, email server etc needs to be setup if you wish to use the `runcvechecker.sh` script.
+- You can have different configuration files, each setup with different products, keywords, and exclude filters, to check against different product sets.
+You can specify an alternate configuration file as an argument to the  `-r` option.
-- Execute ./cvechecker.py -u , to fetch required files and initialize the local vulnerability store.
+- Execute `python3 cvechecker.py -u`  to fetch required files and initialize the local vulnerability store.
+After the initial setup, perform the `-u` operation regularly, to keep the local vulnerabitily store updated.
 - Copy the `runcvechecker.sh` script to the parent directory of the directory containing the `cvechecker` files.
 - The last line of the output shows the number of entries in your newly constructed CVE store.
 If everything's gone well, it should be a rather large number.
 The output looks like this: